403.113 Enhanced 911 service costs; fee.

 (1) purchasing or leasing of real estate or cosmetic additions to or remodeling of communications centers;

 (2) mobile communications vehicles, fire engines, ambulances, law enforcement vehicles, or other emergency vehicles;

 (3) signs, posts, or other markers related to addressing or any costs associated with the installation or maintenance of signs, posts, or markers.

 Subd.
 4. Audits.
 Each county and city or other governmental entity as described in subdivision 2, paragraph (a), clause (1), shall conduct an annual audit on the use of funds distributed to it for enhanced 911 service.
-A copy of each audit report must be submitted to the commissioner.
+A copy of each audit report must be submitted to the commissioner of administration.

 Official Publication of the State of Minnesota